MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/monitor-hci-single.md

 To use Azure Stack HCI Insights with the legacy Agent, make sure you've completed the following:

 - Azure Stack HCI cluster should be [registered](../deploy/register-with-azure.md) with Azure and arc enabled.
 If you registered your cluster on or after June 15, 2021, this happens by default.
-Otherwise, you'll need to enable [Azure Arc integration].
+Otherwise, you'll need to enable [Azure Arc integration](../deploy/register-with-azure.md?enable-azure-arc-integration).

 - [Enable Log Analytics](../deploy/register-with-azure.md) to link the cluster to a Log Analytics workspace where the log data required for monitoring will be saved.